-The Team Leader of the North Ayrshire Green Health Partnership, Rebecca Strofton, is employed by TCV (The Conservation Volunteers) and based with KA Leisure in Irvine.
-Rebecca is working with health and environmental professionals and community groups across North Ayrshire to mainstream approaches to increasing physical activity and improving mental health through engagement with the natural environment.
+The Senior Project Officer of the North Ayrshire Green Health Partnership, David Meechan, is employed by TCV (The Conservation Volunteers) and based with KA Leisure in Irvine.
+David is working with health and environmental professionals and community groups across North Ayrshire to mainstream approaches to increasing physical activity and improving mental health through engagement with the natural environment.

-For more information about the work of the North Ayrshire Green Health Partnership please get in touch with Rebecca Strofton:
+For more information about the work of the North Ayrshire Green Health Partnership please get in touch with David Meechan:

 Senior Project Officer – North Ayrshire Green Health Partnership